Choosing the Best Power Generator

 Your first step in adding backup power is deciding what you need (or want) to keep running when the electricity goes out.
 This determines the size (wattage) of the generator you’ll need.

-Walk through the house and make a list of everything you want to power during an outage.
-Look for a label on each appliance (they have to have one) that contains information such as wattage, model number and the year it was made (photo).
+Walk through each room in your house and make a list of everything you want to power during an outage.
+Look for a label on each appliance (they have to have one) that contains information such as wattage, model number, and the year it was made (photo).
 Some labels are right inside the door on appliances; others are on the back, so you have to pull the appliance away from the wall.
 Write down the item and how much wattage it uses.
-Be sure to include essential items, like refrigerators, freezers, a well pump if you have one, and a sump pump if your basement could flood.
+Be sure to include essential items, like refrigerators, freezers, a well pump if you have one, and a sump pump.
 You can go a few hours or even days without an oven (use the microwave instead) and an air conditioner—they use a lot of power and would require you to buy a much bigger generator.

 Add together the items’ wattages, then multiply that number by 1.5 (appliances need the extra power to start up).
 That’s the minimum wattage needed for your generator.